Equality and access for customers

-Weekly Clinical Waste collections are available for people who use hypodermic needles for medication or produce sanitary waste they wish to have collected weekly, such as incontinence pads, used dressings, catheter and colostomy waste, etc. There is no additional charge for collection of this waste.
+Weekly Clinical Waste collections are available for people who, for instance, use hypodermic needles or produce medical waste.
+There is no additional charge for collection of this waste.
 Clinical waste collections can be requested by contacting District Council customer services.

 Information in other languages, large print and Braille

 Translation to other languages is available for all service information on request.
 Information is also made available in large print, Braille and audio formats.
 These options are promoted on all printed literature produced by Somerset Waste Partnership.